News - Comments

 looked like a fan made thing that was found on YouTube.
 Why no more deleted

 scenes?
 Why no more documentaries?
-Inside John Carpenter's Escape or the
+The Inside John Carpenter's Escape

 Escape From New York Movie Tie-In Novel